PJMantoss/project_tracking/Readme.md

 Project Tracking Intro Component is a simple static page designed with pure HTML and CSS.
-It's one of the many coding challanges by frontendmentor.io

 Designer: PJ Mantoss